-Aaron Franklin’s take on smoked brisket has become one of the most renowned worldwide.
+The Aaron Franklin method for smoking brisket has become one of the world’s most beloved barbecue techniques.
 Learn how to make one of the world’s best smoked brisket recipes today!

 For newcomers to BBQ, top of their list on beef cuts to conquer sits brisket.

 It’s long remained as one of the world’s most iconic BBQ meats, and once you have some it’s no wonder why.
 It’s beautifully tender, pack full of flavor, and if you can develop that beautiful bark on top… Oh boy!